 Present Value

-Number of Years of Payments
+Number of Years Payments

 of Credited Accumulated During Last

 Name Plan Name Service (#)(a) Benefit (\$)(b) Fiscal Year (\$)

 Daniel R. Coker The Executive Nonqualified Defined 1 \$1,142,000 \$

 Benefit Plan of Amerigon Incorporated

-(a) Mr. Coker will become entitled to receive benefits under The Executive Nonqualified Defined Benefit Plan of Amerigon Incorporated (the "Defined Benefit Plan") through his continuous service to the Company as

-(b) The shares listed became vested on May 2, 2011.
+(a) Mr. Coker will become entitled to receive benefits under The Executive Nonqualified Defined Benefit Plan of Amerigon Incorporated (the "Defined Benefit Plan") through his continuous service to the Company as follows: Mr. Coker will become proportionally vested in the benefit over a six year period starting on April 1, 2011.
+If fully vested, the Defined Benefit Plan provides for fifteen annual retirement benefit payments to Mr. Coker of \$300,000 each beginning January 1, 2018.